-3) Burden and Standard of Proof

-The burden is on the University to prove the allegation(s) of misconduct by the student.
-In deciding whether the student has committed the misconduct, the standard of proof to be used shall be 'the balance of probabilities', that is, on the evidence, the student is more likely than not to have committed the misconduct.
+- d.
+Where the University decides because of the circumstances of the alleged misconduct that the Stage 1 Procedure is inappropriate then the Stage 2 Procedure will apply. - 3) Burden and Standard of Proof - The burden is on the University to prove the allegation(s) of misconduct by the student.
+In deciding whether the student has committed the misconduct, the standard of proof to be used shall be 'the balance of probabilities', that is, on the evidence, the student is more likely than not to have committed the misconduct. - 4) Scope - a.

-4) Scope

-- a.
 This Policy and Procedure is for University use.
-Collaborative partner organisations will normally implement their own discipline policies and procedures, although it is anticipated that these will be aligned with this document and closely so for partners providing sub-contracted programme delivery. - b.
+Collaborative partner organisations will normally implement their own discipline policies and procedures. - b.
 The Student Discipline Policy and Procedure may be initiated in response to reports from staff, other students or third parties. - c.
 Instances of harassment or bullying should normally be reported, investigated and resolved through the Bullying and Harassment Policy.
 The Bullying and Harassment Policy allows for the more serious allegations or repeated occurrences to be investigated through the Student Disciplinary Procedure.
-The Director of Academic Services or the Deputy Vice- Chancellor will assess if the allegations fall within the scope of the Stage 1 or Stage 2 Procedure. - d.
+The Director for Students1 or the Deputy Vice- Chancellor will assess if the allegations fall within the scope of the Stage 1 or Stage 2 Procedure. - d.
 The Procedure is not used to resolve third party concerns or matters that would be more appropriately dealt with through other channels (e.g. criminal or civil courts). - e.
 Where a student withdraws from the University once the Procedure has been initiated, the University may choose to continue to hear a case.
 Should the University choose not to proceed with a case, a note will be placed on the student file and the case re-activated should the student wish to reapply to the University. - f.
 Where a student is on an interruption of study or suspended from the University, normally any formal Disciplinary Panel will not be postponed.
-The University reserves the right to postpone the Procedure where the Director of Academic
+The University reserves the right to postpone the Procedure where the Director for Students deems it appropriate in the circumstances.

-&lt;sup>1 Where the Procedure refers to the Director of Academic Services it shall be taken also to refer to the Deputy Vice-Chancellor or a nominee of the Vice-Chancellor/Deputy Vice-Chancellor/Director of Academic Services.
+1 Where the Procedure refers to the Director for Students it shall be taken also to refer to the Deputy Vice-Chancellor or a nominee of the Vice Chancellor/Deputy Vice-Chancellor/Director for Students.